aiuta-com/docs/docs/developer/scheme/configuration.md

 }
 ```

-1. Required to [authenticate  :octicons-link-external-24:](#auth) Aiuta SDK to use [API :octicons-link-external-24:](https://developer.aiuta.com/products/digital-try-on/documentation){:target="_blank"} with your credentials.
+1.  [:octicons-arrow-down-24:](#auth) Required to authenticate Aiuta SDK to use [API :octicons-link-external-24:](https://developer.aiuta.com/products/digital-try-on/documentation){:target="_blank"} with your credentials.
 Supported authentication methods are `ApiKey` or `Jwt` + `subscriptionId`.

     Please see [API documentation :octicons-link-external-24:](https://developer.aiuta.com/docs/start){:target="_blank"} Obtaining credentials section for instructions on how to get your credentials.

-2. Configuration of the [user interface :octicons-arrow-down-24:](#userinterface) presentation style, swipe-to-dismiss policy, and UI components themes for the Aiuta SDK.
+2. [:octicons-arrow-down-24:](#userinterface) Configuration of the user interface presentation style, swipe-to-dismiss policy, and UI components themes for the Aiuta SDK.

-3. Describes the set of [features :octicons-arrow-down-24:](#features) enabled in the SDK for the user and thier interaction with the app.
+3. [:octicons-arrow-down-24:](#features) Describes the set of features enabled in the SDK for the user and thier interaction with the app.

-4. Allows to receive [analytics :octicons-arrow-down-24:](#analytics) events from the SDK and send them to your analytics provider.
+4. [:octicons-arrow-down-24:](#analytics) Allows to receive analytics events from the SDK and send them to your analytics provider.

-5. Controls the [logging :octicons-arrow-down-24:](#debugsettings) settings and [validation policies :octicons-arrow-down-24:](#debugsettings) for various parameters.
+5. [:octicons-arrow-down-24:](#debugsettings) Controls the logging settings and validation policies for various parameters.

 ### Auth